Ekaterina Antipushina

 Entrepreneurship and Innovation

-In my second year, I became a teaching assistant for the professor of the "Innovation Workshop," which gave me experience in organization and mentoring.
-We developed a one-day course where participants had to solve a project task within eight hours.
-It was an interesting experience, and the professor supported the initiative.
+In my second year, I assisted a professor in the "Innovation Workshop," gaining organization and mentoring experience.
+We created a one-day course solving project tasks in 8 hours.
+The professor supported the initiative.

 My PhD and Future Goals